stephantul/unitoken/README.md

 * `tokenize(str)`: tokenizes your text into words.
 * `sent_tokenize(str)`: tokenizes your text into sentences, which are again split into words.

+Both functions also take a `score_threshold` parameter.
+If the confidence of the language classifier is below this score, the functions throws a ValueError.
+This can be used to weed out noisy texts.

+# Credits

+This package builds on top of spacy and fasttext.
+I didn't really do a lot work.

+# Improvements

+* The current implementation assumes that a text consists of a single language.
+This is obviously false.
+We could try a window approach to find windows in which languages differ, but this requires some experimentation.

+# Author

+Stéphan Tulkens

+# License

+MIT

+# Version

+0.1.0